protesilaos/tempus-themes/vim/README.md

 ## Additional resources

-For all available ports, refer to the main [Tempus themes repo](https://gitlab.com/protesilaos/tempus-themes).
+For more information about this project, screenshots, and all available ports, refer to the main [Tempus themes repo](https://gitlab.com/protesilaos/tempus-themes).

 ## Contributing